In Rust, program execution flow is managed primarily using if and various loops.

 // let six = if flag { 6 } else { "six" };

-creates an infinite loop.
-Use break
+loop keywordloop creates an infinite loop.
+Use break to exit.

 let mut attempts = 0;